-To help you make this Thanksgiving a Plantsgiving, I’ve collected recipes and serving suggestions for brunch, dinner, and dessert for your holiday weekend.
-Enjoy…
+To help you make this Thanksgiving a Plantsgiving, I’ve gathered my favorite festive vegan menu items for brunch, dinner, and dessert to complete your holiday weekend.

 Our girls love French Toast, it’s a real treat for them.
 So, if you want to serve a breakfast that feels very special during your Thanksgiving weekend, try this Cinnamon French Toast recipe from Plant-Powered Families.
 Pair with maple syrup, fresh fruit, or try with a dollop of my Creamy Cashew Dip.

 Hempanola and Acai Antioxidant Smoothie This smoothie has a chocolate-berry flavor, and isn’t overly sweet.
 It is a great energy boost, and really can be a breakfast on its own.
 But, you can always make my ever-popular Hempanola and nibble on that while preparing your other Thanksgiving recipes!
 For those looking for an oil-free granola, flip to the Almond Zen Granola in my PP15.

 Creamy Breakfast Rice Pudding If you’re looking for an easy, comforting, plant-strong breakfast, this is it.
 Using some leftover brown rice (that you may already have on hand for other Thanksgiving recipes), you can have a cozy, creamy, pudding-like warm cereal in minutes.
 If you have PPF, this recipe is also in there!

 Sweet Balls.
 If you haven’t tried the Sweet Balls yet, they make a great finger food with a dipping sauce!

 Spiced Sweet Potato Hummus.
 Because no holiday is complete without hummus! #hummusisafoodgroup 😀